Community-centered design

 Respond to trauma with an appropriate action.
 Here are examples specific to research activities:

-• If you anticipate something might be emotionally difficult for a participant, be prepared to ask for consent throughout the conversation, even if the participant already granted it at the start.
+• If you anticipate something might be emotionally difficult for a participant, be prepared to continue to ask for consent throughout the conversation, even if the participant already granted it at the start.

 • Give the participant the emotional support they need.
 Connect with them and reinforce that their words are valuable.
-Be non-judgmental in your responses with the aim of always reducing shame.
+Aim to reduce shame and respond with non-judgment.

 • “Thank you for sharing your experience with us.
 That must have been difficult.”